hansec/OpenFUSIONToolkit/src/docs/thincurr_example3.md

 Contents of the input files are provided below and in the examples directory under `ThinCurr/torus`, along with the necessary mesh file `thincurr_ex-torus.h5`.

-## Special topology information (holes and singularities)
+## Special topology information (holes and closures)
-ToDo: Describe current potential "holes" and "singularities"
+ToDo: Describe current potential "holes" and "closures"

 ## Input files